 4 min read

-When building a monitoring system where users define their own checks — “ping my API every 5 minutes”, “alert me if this price drops below $X” — you need infrastructure that can handle dynamic, user-defined schedules at scale.
+When building a monitoring system where users define their own checks, “ping my API every 5 minutes” or “alert me if this price drops below $X”, you need infrastructure that can handle dynamic, user-defined schedules at scale.
 Three tools come up naturally in this space: Cloudflare Cron Triggers, Cloudflare Queues, and trigger.dev.
 They solve adjacent problems but are not interchangeable.

 Cloudflare Cron Triggers